 Raising the curtain on data power

 The good news is that many data issues have been solved through innovation.
-Clinical and business intelligence platforms such as Tableau and Power BI provide the capability for the industry to advance.
+Clinical and business intelligence platforms provide the capability for the industry to advance.
 Interoperability software sits in the cloud and allows the ability to combine organizational data that can be leveraged to better service areas including clinical, supply chain, revenue cycle, finance, and much more.

 Unfortunately for hospitals, that will require capital as well as an investment into people who can leverage their data into useful information for proactive decision making.

 At Harmony, we have the privilege of working with our clients to maximize the value of their institutional data.
 The realities that exist should not prevent the pursuit of data optimization.
 The potential is enormous – even at the hospital level.
 The accomplishments by the best healthcare institutions on the planet are being seen by the world through the COVID-19 maps and dashboard breakdowns of populations that are infected.